 Purchasers + Entrepreneurs = Outcomes

 Editor’s Note: Cambia Grove is proud to partner with the innovation community to amplify their perspectives on topics applicable to the larger health care ecosystem.
 This blog post is part of our 5 Points of Health Care™ series, a Cambia Grove original framework designed to better understand the health care system by breaking the system into five distinct sectors: Patient, Payer, Policymaker, Provider and Purchaser.
-This guest post from Stephanie Fiano, from Forum Solutions, kicks off our focus on the purchaser in the month of June as our final installment in the 5 Points of Health Care™ 2019 series.
-Join us for a dynamic panel conversation on June 5th.
+This guest post from Stephanie Fiano, from Forum Solutions, kicks off our focus on the purchaser.
+Check out the event recording of the 5 Points of Health Care: Purchaser Panel here.

 The views expressed in this article are solely those of the author and do not necessarily reflect the opinions or positions of Cambia, Cambia Grove, or any other entity or organization.

 Health care purchasers are becoming more outspoken and proactive in demanding better outcomes.
 Realizing change from within the industry is an incredibly laborious process, innovation through entrepreneurial partnerships provides an opportunity to achieve desired cost, quality and experience outcomes.